 3. Choose your software

 After deciding which type of miner you are going to be, it’s time to know more about the available software.
-If you’re mining on your own, you need to set up your Bitcoin client (you can make it here) for JSON-RPC.
+If you’re mining on your own, you need to set up your Bitcoin client for JSON-RPC.
 If you’re choosing to join a mining pool, you need to choose one and register there.

 Then, it’s time to set up the actual miner, the software.
-You can check Bitcoin Examiner’s software guide and choose, whatever operating system you have.
+You can check 99Bitcoins’s software guide and choose, whatever operating system you have.
 You will always need special software to connect you to the blockchain and to your mining pool, if you’re in one.

 4. Choose your hardware